-You may notice one day that your French Bulldog has a lump or bumps on or under their skin.
+You may notice that your French Bulldog has a lump or bumps on or under its skin one day.
 Although lumps and bumps are more prevalent in elderly Frenchies, young French Bulldogs may also have them.

 Many times lumps and bumps are harmless (non-cancer), but a few of them may be cancerous.
 The more maturer your Frenchie is, the more likely it is to have cancerous lumps.

 The excellent thing is that early recognition and diagnosis of cancerous lumps can increase the likelihood of recovery.